sso0711/2024-SolutionChallenge-MusicPalette/README.md

 - Vibration generation based on the beat of the music
 - Real-time amplitude graph of the music

 1st place, with 8 votes, goes to 'Image download generated based on the melody and lyrics of the music.'
 2nd place, with 7 votes, is 'Vibration generation based on the beat of the music.'
-And 3rd place, with 6 votes, is the 'Playlist' feature.
+And 3rd place, with 6 votes, is the 'Playlist ( My Favorites )' feature.
 We developed all these 3 features in Music Palette.